amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-boot-with-kafka-communication.md

   name: 'first-topic'
 ```

-Here, we have set the broker properties, the value serializer, and deserializer properties.
+Here, we have set the broker properties, the value serializer, and the deserializer properties.
 You can find all supported properties in this class `org.springframework.boot.autoconfigure.kafka.KafkaProperties`.

 Now, Since I am using a custom message class, I need to provide a custom serializer and deserializer for sending and receiving the message.